AdobeDocs/dynamic-media-developer-resources.es-ES/help/aem-is-ir-api/is-api/image-serving-api-ref/r-examples-is.md

 ---

-# Ejemplos de Image Server{#image-server-examples}
+# Ejemplos del servidor de imágenes{#image-server-examples}

-En este tema se vincularán los ejemplos del servidor de imágenes.
+Este tema vinculará ejemplos de Image Server.
 <!-- As of August 29 (and likely months or years before this date), none of the links below work anymore! -->